 Can I afford it?

 You’ll have to weigh up the pay that the job is offering with the other expenses involved with moving.
-In addition to moving costs like vehicle hire, travel costs, and insurance, you need to consider the expenses of the place you’re moving to.
+In addition to long distance moving costs like vehicle hire, travel costs, and insurance, you need to consider the expenses of the place you’re moving to.
 Rent and other expenses can be much higher in some cities and areas than in others.
 For example, the cost of living is much cheaper in Lowestoft than it is in London.
 In addition to the cost of rent and utilities, think about the other things you’ll need to pay for.
 You could need to buy furniture for your accommodation and you could need to spend money daily on things like public transport.
 If you’re moving far away from your loved ones, you’ll also want to factor in the costs of travelling home throughout the year to see them.
 Work out your expenses with what the job pays so you can make an informed decision as to whether you should move or not.

 Relocation | Where will I live?